Updated: Apr 24

 On the one hand I hope that lasting good comes out this.
 I hope there will be greater visibility and greater empowerment for all in this state-driven exercise.
 (And—long digression here: it is state-driven.
 The state—city, province, or country—has embraced this because it makes each level of government look good to its progressive voter base.
 And it's cheap: it puts the emphasis of enacting social change on poor, under-resourced artists, not all of whom are skilled social workers.
 But, hey, that’s way cheaper than actually paying for quality social welfare agencies and support systems; or, you know, making all those salaried administrative positions at the government level as contingent on yearly reviews as artist funding is.
 And wouldn’t that be a cultural revolution?
 To take all the money that goes to the bureaucracies—the same bureaucracies that insist small arts organisations should have more administrative capacity—and spread it around to the artists?
 Do we need so much administration?
 I mean just imagine this scenario: every six months the bureaucrat with the high five- or six-figure salary has to submit an application to a jury of artists that assess whether the bureaucrat deserves another six months of wages.)

-On the other hand (yeah this other hand took a while to arrive): I worry that the system is too fragile and strident ideologically, and that the first stiff backlash will just knock it all down.
+On the other hand (yeah this other hand took a while to arrive), I worry that the system is too fragile and ideologically strident, and that the first stiff backlash will just knock it all down.
 As in the world at large, if this happens in the art market the wealthier parts of the “we” will continue on, somewhat bufffered against funding cuts and shifts in cultural policy priorities.
 They’ll have enough resources to check whatever new boxes are put before them (boxes that they themselves may have created).
 But low-income artists, who tend to come from both officially marginalized and officially not-marginalized categories, will be cut off and left to disappear.
 There’s a lot of identity politicking around gender and ethnicity, but as I’ve said above, not much around economic social class.

 It remains convenient to leave that out.
 You can speak about what you’ve suffered as a marginalized person, even if you’re doing well in terms of material support systems and money in the bank, property, or investments.
 But what if your main identity marker was income?
 “My identity is $15,000 per year.”
 “My identity is $150,000 per year plus equity in the form of property and investments worth $2,000,000.”
 If the goal is to truly include the marginalized through arts funding, this would sort things out nicely.
 Many indigenous people, traditionally at the bottom of the economic heap, would be first in line.
-But then so would some of those who are drug-addicted, some of those who suffer from mental health challenges, refugees, most the trans gender people, poor white “trash,” and the many elderly living in poverty, especially women, and so on.
+But then so would some of those who are drug-addicted, some of those who suffer from mental health challenges, refugees, most trans gender people, poor white “trash,” and the many elderly living in poverty, especially women, and so on.

 I'm not saying arts funding should replace other forms of social welfare.
 I don't think it should.
 But if we really want to live up to the new cultural agenda ideologies, how can we keep ignoring income inequality as the main identity marker?